 On June 24, 1975, Metropolitan Philip and Archbishop Michael (Shaheen) of Toledo, Ohio, accomplished the administrative and jurisdictional unity of the Antiochian Orthodox faithful in North America.
 This unity was ratified by the Holy Synod of the Patriarchate on August 19, 1975.
 The canonical praxis, issued by Patriarch Elias IV (Mou'awad), named Metropolitan Philip as Primate of the Antiochian Orthodox Christian Archdiocese of North America.

-Metropolitan Philip has a keen interest in Middle Eastern affairs and is recognized as an expert in this field.
+Metropolitan Philip had a keen interest in Middle Eastern affairs and was recognized as an expert in this field.
 As a student at Wayne State University, he served as President of the Arab Student Federation and in Cleveland, he was a member of the Committee on American Policy in the Near East.
 He has met with United States Presidents, Eisenhower, Johnson, Ford, Carter and Reagan, as well as with Pope Paul VI and Pope John Paul, II and many other world leaders on behalf of a just and durable peace in the Middle East.
-At present, he serves as chairman of the Standing Conference of American-Middle Eastern Christian and Moslem Leaders which represents the two million Americans of Arabic heritage.
+He served as chairman of the Standing Conference of American-Middle Eastern Christian and Moslem Leaders which represents the two million Americans of Arabic heritage.

 In 1968, he established a $100,000 Trust Fund to provide scholarships to Arab refugees studying in the fields of science, medicine, economics and technology.
 In 1977, he established a $500,000 endowment fund for the support of the Orthodox Theological Academy of St. John of Damascus at Balamand Lebanon, the sole remaining Orthodox Seminary in the Middle East.

-Since the Israeli-Arab conflict of 1967, Metropolitan Philip has inaugurated a number of fund-raising campaigns to provide food, shelter and medical assistance to Arab refugees and victims of war.
-Under his leadership, the Archdiocese has also undertaken numerous charitable campaigns to aid victims of disasters in the United States and throughout the world.
+Since the Israeli-Arab conflict of 1967, Metropolitan Philip inaugurated a number of fund-raising campaigns to provide food, shelter and medical assistance to Arab refugees and victims of war.
+Under his leadership, the Archdiocese undertook numerous charitable campaigns to aid victims of disasters in the United States and throughout the world.

 In February 1987, some two thousand (2,000) Evangelical Christians embraced the canonical Orthodox Church and the Antiochian Orthodox Christian Archdiocese of North America.
 This was made possible through the leadership of the Evangelical churches and His Eminence, Metropolitan Philip.
 They bring with them their strong desire to bring Orthodoxy to America.